YannickRe/azuredevops-buildagents/README.md

 All temporary resources that Packer create on Azure should be deleted when Packer finishes exection, only leaving the final sysprepped .vhd in the Storage Account.
 The current version of Packer (1.6.6) fails to delete the .vhd of the temporary VM, this is a [known issue and supposedly on track to be resolved in version 1.7.0 of Packer](https://github.com/hashicorp/packer/issues/10416).

+### Windows Image Creation
+Whenever you choose an image of Windows, the pipeline will queue more than 6 hours on the running time, i recommend to create your own self hosted agent in the cloud wheter a VM or VMSS (linux) so that you wouldn't hit the limitation of Microsoft Hosted agents maximum of 6 hours only per running job
 ## Agent Pool Usage
 See documentation for [YAML-based pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2cbrowser&WT.mc_id=M365-MVP-5003400#choosing-a-pool-and-agent-in-your-pipeline) and [Classic pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=classic%2cbrowser&WT.mc_id=M365-MVP-5003400#choosing-a-pool-and-agent-in-your-pipeline)